jaisurajk/San_francisco_Crime_ETL/README.md

 Throughout the course of the project, I encountered various challenges and gained valuable insights.
 Here are some key lessons learnt during the project:

 - It was very important for me to be able to practice each step of the process.
-This was extremely valuable in contributing to our learning but did slow us down and may have added additional work or stress toward the end.
+This was extremely valuable in contributing to my learning but did slow me down and may have added additional work or stress toward the end.
-- We had hoped to eliminate some of the technical debt in the code by making it more modular or object oriented.
+- I had hoped to eliminate some of the technical debt in the code by making it more modular or object oriented.
 This is something that can be a follow on task.
-- We started by using Trello to manage tasks but found it worked better for our group to orangize tasks in the issues section of github.
-We were able to add code, comments and have discussion for each issue.
+- I started by using Trello to manage tasks but found it worked better for me to orangize tasks in the issues section of github.
+I was able to add code, comments and have discussion for each issue.
 - Include a `.dockerignore` file in the directory when building a docker image.
 If using a secrets file or an `.env` file, make sure to add it to the .dockerignore file so that it isn't included in the image.
 - When running the docker container on ECS, the cluster needs to be set up using a VPC with private subnets and a NAT Gateway.
 This can be done by searching for VPC on AWS, and then creating a VPC.
 Without this, I was getting the following error: